 A complete admission packet consists of: application to the graduate degree program; documentation of Class A teacher's certificate or eligibility for licensure (exceptions noted above); three letters of recommendation; statement of purpose (must include number of years and overview of teaching experience, if applicable); and official transcripts from each college or university attended.
-Official GRE scores are required for all programs except the M.A.T.S., M.A.T.M., and M.A.T.X.
+Official GRE scores are required for all programs except the M.A.T.S. and M.A.T.X.
 Applicants to an M.A.T. degree program are required to have passing scores on the Praxis Core and appropriate specialty-area test.
 Doctoral-program applicants must also include in their packet two scholarly writing samples and a curriculum vitae or résumé.
 Applicants must also document three years of teaching experience or other relevant experience.
 Applicants to doctoral programs must be interviewed before an admission decision is made.
-Minimum grade point averages required for admission to each degree are:
+Minimum grade point averages required for admission to each degree are listed below.

-- Master's degrees: minimum GPA 2.75 on last half of baccalaureate degree; - Educational specialist degrees: minimum GPA 3.20 on master's degree; - Doctoral degrees: minimum GPA 3.40 on previous graduate degree(s).
+- Master's degree: minimum GPA 2.75 on last half of baccalaureate degree - Educational specialist degree: minimum GPA 3.20 on master's degree - Doctoral degree: minimum GPA 3.40 on previous graduate degree(s)